THE AURIT CENTER

 5. There Is Another Option

-Legal decision making authority in Arizona means that parents may be granted authority over decisions regarding certain aspects of their children’s lives.
-Joint legal decision making authority is most often agreed upon, or ordered in court.
-This means parents jointly make decisions regarding major medical, educational, and religious issues.
+Legal decision-making authority in Arizona means that parents may be granted authority over decisions regarding certain aspects of their children’s lives.
+Joint legal decision-making authority is most often agreed upon or ordered in court.
+This means parents jointly decide major medical, educational, and religious issues.

-In mediation, parents can agree to split up joint legal decision making authority.
+In mediation, parents can agree to split up joint legal decision-making authority.
 For instance, parents may agree that Mom has the “final say” for major decisions involving a child’s medical treatment, while Dad has the “final say” regarding the child’s education.
 Parents who choose this option must still receive input from the other parent.
-In some cases this works very well, while in other it can lead to increased conflict.
+In some cases, this works very well, while in others, it can lead to increased conflict.

 6. Money May Be More Well-Spent On the Children’s Future

-Sometimes a parent must pursue sole custody to protect their child, no matter the expense.
+Sometimes, a parent must pursue sole custody in Arizona to protect their child, no matter the expense.
 However, under normal circumstances, parents should consider the financial cost of a lengthy trial before moving forward.
 An initial retainer for an Arizona attorney in Maricopa County can be $5,000 – $15,000.
-When custody is contested, protracted litigation is likely to result in legal fees exceeding $50,000 per spouse.
-High conflict cases that drag on for more than a year can exceed $100,000 in legal fees.
+When custody is contested, protracted litigation will likely result in legal fees exceeding $50,000 per spouse.
+High-conflict cases that drag on for more than a year can exceed $100,000 in legal fees.
 Parents are wise to ask themselves if the money would be more well-spent preparing for their child’s future.

 Family mediation should be pursued in the vast majority of cases, even when it seems there is little possibility of resolving the issues out of court.
 Parents currently engaged in a court battle can begin mediation at any time to develop their own custody orders.